 Cold case solved?
 NY man arrested in 44-year-old Carbon County homicide

 Apr.
-1—State police have made an arrest in a ghastly decades-old murder that occurred near White Haven.
+1—Pennsylvania State Police made an arrest in a ghastly decades-old murder.

 He would have been 19 at the time of the murder.